Fear of Math: Causes, Symptoms & Classroom Strategies

 • Techniques to spot math anxiety in your students.

-• Ways to help your students overcome their fear of math.
+• Ways to help your students overcome their phobia of math.

 • Teaching approaches to prevent math anxiety from developing.